High Society (comics): Synopsis

 Cerebus is kidnapped for ransom by Dirty Drew and Dirty Fleagle McGrew.
 Cerebus soon arranges with the kidnappers to split the ransom money, but when the time comes to pick up the ransom, Cerebus is betrayed by the brothers and knocked unconscious, and he enters a long dream sequence where he speaks once again with Suentius Po.

 When he comes to, Cerebus finds himself back at the Regency Hotel, where he is told that he is expected to pay back the ransom that was paid for his release.
 He discovers the Regency Elf in his room, who informs him that the brothers have been captured.
 He goes to talk with them at the prison, but finds out they never got the money—all they got was a statue of a "duck".

 With the help of the Elf, Cerebus contrives to get the money to repay his ransom.
 At the moment that he seems to have schemed the money out of Holland M. Hadden, Hadden is assassinated by the Moon Roach (a new guise of the Roach; a parody of Moon Knight), who is under the control of Astoria.
 Cerebus is under the Inquisition's suspicion for Hadden's murder, and is only safe due to his diplomatic status—a situation which is complicated by the Moon Roach's assassination of two members of the Inquisition.
 Astoria takes Cerebus under her wing, telling him she will make him "embarrassingly wealthy".

 Campaign

+During PetuniaCon (a parody and commentary on Comic Book Conventions, put on by Lord Julius), Astoria announces that she has gathered enough disaffected ministers to form a new party that wants to run Cerebus for Prime Minister.
+Elrod the Albino wins the election to become the ranking diplomatic representative from Palnu, the position formerly held by Cerebus.
+Cerebus gets a critical letter of recommendation from Mr. Blakely and begins his campaign.

+Cerebus tours the various districts of Iest, making speeches while Astoria makes backroom deals with the real power brokers.
+Things seem to be going very well but when the delegates meet to declare how many representatives each candidate will receive, many districts turn away from Cerebus.